Max Millington

 • Planning and Environment

-During the first six months of his pupillage Max assisted his supervisor, Jack Parker, and other members of Chambers on a wide range of Planning and Environment matters including:
+During his pupillage, Max assisted his supervisors Robert Williams, Jack Parker and Ryan Kohli, as well as other members of Chambers on a wide range of Planning and Environment matters including:

 – Drafting legal opinions on: